 I have had the opportunity on several occasions to thank her for that advise and Jackie Dillon has helped me in several other ways since that time.
-She is a caring teacher and a knowledgeable pedagog.
-Moreover, she will share her ideas with you in hopes of making you, her students and younger teachers, better at what you do.
+She is a caring teacher and a knowledgeable pedagogue.
+Moreover, she will share her ideas with you in hopes of making you, your students and younger teachers, better at what we do.

 1. Write and share what you know.
 Don't keep it to yourself.

 2. Everybody gets better.
 Just try.
 We learn from trial and error.
-Just get others to try.
-They learn from trial and error, too. (referring to learning and teaching beginning strings - but applicable everywhere!)
+Encourage others to try, too.
+They learn from trial and error, as well.
+(Referring to learning and teaching beginning strings - but applicable everywhere!)

 3. There is no perfect method book.
 Great teachers make method books great.
 Not vice-versa.

-4. Every great teacher needs a bag of tricks. you only get that bag filled up by watching and learning from others.
+4. Every great teacher needs a bag of tricks.
+You only get that bag filled up by watching and learning from others.
 Go to educational sessions.
 Go to conferences.
+Seek out mentors.
 Learn from those that are willing to share!

 5. Music MUST be expressive.
 Right notes and rhythms only mean something if the music is going somewhere.

 6. Make your music you own.
 Don't just play what is on the page.
 Express beyond the markings.

 7. EVERY student CAN play in tune.
 Don't settle for less.
 (Generally - every student can succeed. don't settle for less.)